 If your business owns vehicles, this commercial auto liability is required by state law.
 At LandesBlosch, we suggest auto liability limits of at least $1,000,000 to protect the business.
 If your automobiles are larger than pickup trucks, we often recommend an excess policy to increase the auto limits.

-Workers' Compensation Insurance
+Workers Compensation Insurance

 In most states, this coverage is required if you have employees who aren't family members or owners in the company.
-In most states, you purchase this policy through private insurance carriers.
+Also in most states, you purchase this policy through private insurance carriers.
 Although, in North Dakota, Ohio, Washington, Wyoming, Puerto Rico, and the U.S. Virgin Islands, you purchase workers' compensation through the state fund.

 How Commercial Insurance Pricing Works

-Commercial insurance companies need a simple way to understand different business risks and the scale of an insuree's operations.
+Commercial insurance companies need a simple way to understand different business risks and the scale of an insured's operations.
 Insurance companies must also have the ability to quantify and adjust their rates in a way that allows them to accurately determine risk.

 As always in the insurance industry, there are many different methods and circumstances to achieve the same thing, but here are two primary ways commercial insurance ratings work.